Travel Back in Time at the Eeriest Ghost Towns in the West

 Getty / Images Etc.

 Four sizable mines fueled the rapid growth of St. Elmo (including the famed Mary Murphy Mine, which was responsible for pulling $60 million worth of gold from the area).
 The town was both a mining village and railroad stop in the 1870s, but the boom was inevitably followed by a bust—including the closing of the railroad in 1930—and today just 24 original buildings remain standing.
-The town is reportedly haunted by Annabelle Stark, a member of the last family to live there full-time; if you’re not afraid, you can stay in one of the rustic cabins in town, rent four-wheelers, and peruse the souvenirs in the old general store.
+The town is reportedly haunted by Annabelle Stark, a member of the last family to live there full-time; if you’re not afraid, you can stay tour the town (on foot or horseback) and peruse the souvenirs in the old general store.

 Unionville, NV